-Velvet, made of either synthetic or natural fibers, but traditionally silk, is a type of woven tufted fabric in which the cut threads are evenly distributed, with a short dense pile, giving it a distinctive feel.
-Woven on a special loom that weaves two thicknesses of velvet at the same time - the two pieces are then cut apart to create the pile effect.
-Velvet was expensive to make before industrial power looms became available and predominantly only worn by nobility in the early 1400's.
-More recently, synthetic velvets have been developed, mostly polyester, nylon, viscose and acetate and a small percentage of spandex is sometimes added to give it that extra stretch.
-Please note prices shown are per metre unless otherwise specified.
+Velvet, made from either synthetic or natural fibres, but traditionally silk, is a woven, tufted fabric in which the cut threads are evenly distributed, with a short, dense pile.
+This gives it its distinctive feel.
+Woven on a special loom weaving two thicknesses of velvet at the same time, the two pieces are then cut apart to create the pile effect.
+Velvet was once expensive to make, before industrial power looms became available, and was therefore only worn by nobility in the early 1400's.
+More recently, synthetic, less costly velvets have been developed, made mostly from polyester, nylon, viscose and acetate, with a small percentage of spandex sometimes added for extra stretch.